nabeelvalley/website/static/content/blog/2020/20-01/gatsby-migration-1.md

 export default Post
 ```

-In the above component we are making use of the following pattern to decide what to render conditionally:
+In the above component we're making use of the following pattern to decide what to render conditionally:

 1. If the data is loaded then show the data
 2. Else if there is an error then show the error data